 Representative Results

 Members of the mitis group S. mitis, S. oralis, and S. gordonii rapidly killed the worms, as opposed to S. mutans, S. salivarius, and non- pathogenic E. coli OP50 (Figure 3A).
 The median survival for S. mitis, S. oralis, and S. gordonii was 300 min, 300 min, and 345 min, respectively.
 To determine if the killing was mediated by H2O2, catalase was supplemented to THY agar.
 The killing of the worms was abolished in the presence of catalase (Figure 3B).
-To further confirm whether streptococcal derived H2O2 mediated killing of the worms, survival on the ΔspxB mutant strain, WT strain, and complemented strain ΔspxB;spxB+ of S. gordonii was analyzed.
+To further confirm whether streptococcal derived H2O2 mediated killing of the worms, survival on the ΔspxB mutant strain, WT strain, and complement strain ΔspxB;spxB+ of S. gordonii was analyzed.
 Death of the worms was not observed on the ΔspxB mutant strain compared to the wild-type and complement strains (Figure 3C).
 These data suggest that the H2O2 produced by the mitis group mediates killing of the worms.
 We also observed similar killing kinetics when the worms were exposed to clinical isolates of the mitis group streptococci obtained from the blood of cancer patients (Figure 3D).
 Based on the data, the pathogenicity caused by H2O2 produced by the mitis group streptococci was assessed.

 To identify host genes that are essential against streptococcal infections, skn-1 was knocked down, which encodes for the oxidative stress response transcription factor in C. elegans.
 Then, survival relative to the vector control treated worms was compared.
 A significant decrease in the survival of the skn-1 knockdown worms was observed compared to the vector control treated worms (Figure 4A).
 This data was further